You're one of the founders of Lekker club in Tallinn. Why did you decide to open it? Did you face any difficulties?

 I would highlight Kadajane, Bakey USTL, Endamisi Salamisi, Kask, and Neuronphase.

 How many Estonian record labels are there?

-Merely a few.
-There is, for example, Frotee Records that produces good music, mostly re-releasing unknown local music.
-The rest are old school labels run by producers, where they release their own material.
+Just a few.
+For example, there is Frotee Records that produces good music, mostly re-releasing unknown local music.
+The rest are old school labels run by producers who release their own material.

-Your record called Nikolajev EP was released a few weeks ago.
+Your record Nikolajev EP was released a few weeks ago.
 Is it your first release?

 How did you get into electronic music?

-It happened when I came to Mutant Disco party for the first time at the age of 15.
-Then I started to collect money for synthesizer and there it took off.
+It happened when I came to Mutant Disco party for the first time; I was 15 years old.
+Then I started to collect money to buy a synthesizer, and that’s how it took off.

 Are you a fan of analog?

-After my already weak computer crashed, I started to make music on analog instruments, recording tracks on tape etc.
+After my old computer died, I started making music using analog instruments, recording tracks on tape etc.

-I really like what Korg produces now, especially MS-20 Mini and EX 800.
-I’m waiting for a Minilogue parcel at the moment.
-In addition, I use Octatrack, Waldorf Streifett, Microkorg, TB-3, Electribe ESX: I recorded my first EP with these instruments.
+I really like what Korg makes now, especially MS-20 Mini and EX-800.
+I’m waiting for a Minilogue package at the moment.
+Also use Octatrack, Waldorf Streichfett, Microkorg, TB-3, Electribe ESX.
+These instruments are what I recorded my first EP with.